MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/tokens/github-token.md

 - Docs
     - [Authenticating with the GitHub Token](https://docs.github.com/en/actions/reference/authentication-in-a-workflow)
         - > GitHub automatically creates a `GITHUB_TOKEN` secret to use in your workflow.
 You can use the GITHUB_TOKEN to authenticate in a workflow run.
-        - Includes use in REST API request (such as for Jekyll build), which not straightforward to setup from what I read before.
+        - Includes use in REST API request (such as for Jekyll build), which not straightforward to set up from what I read before.
         - See the [Permissions](https://docs.github.com/en/actions/reference/authentication-in-a-workflow#permissions-for-the-github_token) section.

 {% endraw %}